RMS: Ally or Enemy of the Revenue Manager?

 1. With Revenue Management but without RMS:

-• There are profiles that are not true revenue managers and simply "price gouge".
+• There are profiles that are not true revenue managers and simply "peck" at prices.

-• Without an RMS, these companies cannot optimize their revenues efficiently.
+• Without an RMS, these companies cannot efficiently optimize their revenue.

 1. With RMS but without Revenue Manager: